rajendarmuddasani/ai-ml-data-engg-mastery/README.md

 **A Comprehensive, Systematic Learning Path from Beginner to Advanced**

+**Current Status:** 🎉 **176 notebooks complete** | 15 learning modules | Production-ready

 ---

 ## 📖 Overview

-This workspace contains a carefully structured collection of **190+ Jupyter notebooks** designed to take you from foundational programming to advanced AI/ML/Data Engineering expertise.
+This workspace contains a carefully structured collection of **176 Jupyter notebooks** designed to take you from foundational programming to advanced AI/ML/Data Engineering expertise.
 Each notebook includes:

 - ✅ **Theory & Mathematical Foundations**
 - ✅ **Practical Code Implementations**